 Storefront has a very good average desktop performance score in PSI but was let down by a relatively low mobile score.
 The Pingdom results were good, but not quite the best.

-Woostify is another free WooCommerce theme that can be enhanced with paid add-ons.
+Woostify is another free WooCommerce template that can be enhanced with paid add-ons.

 The core version of Woostify has been designed to be as lightweight as possible, with the goal of improving load times.
 As extra features can be added via extensions, you can avoid unnecessarily weighing down your site by only installing the add-ons you need.
 All of the add-ons and starter sites are available for one price rather than on a per add-on basis.